gadventures/gapi-redux/README.md

 Why
 ---
 You made a redux app that connects to Gapi and now you have all sorts of actions like `REQUEST_PLACE_DOSSIER` and `REQUEST_ITINERARY` and the list keeps growing as you move forward.
 You're also worried about resources that you've already requested, are you fetching them again?
-Need some more actions to request the child resources?
+Do you need more actions to request the child resources?

 It would've been easier if you had an action creator that just did `getResource('place_dossiers', 123)`.
-And it would have been smart enough to handle your pagination and all the duplicate requests each component in your project is making and knew how to drill down to make separate requests for the children, right?
+And it would've been smart enough to handle your pagination and all the duplicate requests different components in your project make, and knew how to drill down to make separate requests for the children, right?

 Well if that's you, you've come to the right place.
 Keep on reading.